Implementation Planning Cooperative Agreement

-NIDDK supports investigator-initiated, multi-center clinical studies exclusively through a two part grant process:
+The NIDDK supports investigator-initiated, multi-center clinical studies through a two part process:

-) to conduct the clinical study.
-It is expected that receipt of a U34 grant will lead to the timely submission of an application for support of the full-scale study, incorporating the elements developed under the planning grant.
+A successful U34 will result in an application (U01) to conduct the clinical study.
+It is expected that receipt of a U34 will lead to the timely submission of an application for support of the full-scale study, incorporating the elements developed during the planning phase.
 Prospective applicants should note that funding of a U34 does not guarantee or imply funding for a subsequent application.

 How to Apply

-You should contact the appropriate Program Director at least 6 weeks before the desired receipt date.
-However, to take the best advantage of the prior consultation process, contact should be initiated as soon as possible.
 Since this is a cooperative agreement, NIDDK will ultimately have substantive scientific involvement with the proposed project.
 NIDDK will need sufficient time to thoroughly consider the proposed study.
 It is the Institute’s experience that applications for multi-center clinical studies may be scientifically meritorious but often need further work before they are ready for submission.
-Allotting more than 6 weeks for the consultation process will allow time for revisions, should they need to be made.
+Allowing as much time as possible for the consultation process will allow time for revisions, should they need to be made.

 Your written request for prior consultation should be as succinct as possible.
 The details included in your letter may vary depending on the type of study planned (e.g., epidemiology study, drug trial, behavior intervention).
 Generally, the letter should include all of the following items: